 Yes, all platforms allow you to switch therapists.
 Most of the time, you can make this switch instantly.
 You are never obligated to continue working with a provider.

-If you feel that your therapist isn’t the right fit for you, then we encourage you to make a switch without hesitation.
+If you feel that your therapist isn’t the right fit, we encourage you to switch without hesitation.